Tellusant/docs/index.md

 ---
-title: "Publications Repository: This Repository Contains the Complete Published Materials by Tellusant Team Members"
+title: "Publications Repo: This Repository Contains the Complete Published Works by Tellusant Team Members"
 image: https://tellusant.github.io/docs/assets/social-card.png
 ---
 # Publications Repository

-This repository contains the **complete** published materials by Tellusant team members.
+This repository contains the **complete** published works by Tellusant team members.
 It ranges from scientific papers to social media posts.
 Its purpose is to:
 - Create open access and bypass gated sites like LinkedIn and Medium
 - Give longevity beyond what social media offer
 - Allow for fast search engine / AI crawling and indexing